bitpay/ttyread/README.md

 from a tty device.
 This is useful if you need to support the ability to redirect stdio, but also need to read input from a user (not from stdin).
 Attempts to adapt a few other packages to do this properly failed, hence ttyread.
-This module has been tested with nodejs 0.10 and later releases.

 ## USAGE